Deciding Predicate Logical Theories of Real-Valued Functions

-\item For every $n\in\mathbb{N}$, $i\in \{1,\dots,n\}$, for every $X\in \mathcal{F}_n$, $\Struct(\partial_i)(X)=D^d X$, where $d\in\NN_0^n$ with $d(i)=1$ and for every $k\neq i$, $d(k)= 0$ (i.e., the result of taking the derivative of $X$ wrt. its $i$-th argument). \end{itemize}
+\item For every $n\in\mathbb{N}$, $i\in \{1,\dots,n\}$, for every $X\in \mathcal{F}_n$, $\Struct(\partial_i)(X):=D^d X$, where $d\in\NN_0^n$ with $d(i)=1$ and for every $k\neq i$, $d(k)= 0$ (i.e., the result of taking the derivative of $X$ wrt. its $i$-th argument). \end{itemize}

 We will denote the set of variable assignments assigning to each variable an element of its respective domain, by $\VarAss$.
-Given an assignment $\alpha\in\VarAss$ we can now assign semantics to formulas in the usual way, writing $\alpha\models\phi$ iff the interpretation given by structure $\Struct$ and assignment~$\alpha$ satisfies $\phi$.
+We can now assign semantics to formulas in the usual way: Given an assignment $\alpha\in\VarAss$, we can extend it to terms, writing $\alpha(t)$ for the value of the term~$t$ in the structure $\Struct$ under the assignment $\alpha$.
+We will write $\alpha\models\phi$ iff the interpretation given by structure~$\Struct$ and assignment~$\alpha$ satisfies $\phi$.
 We call a formula $\phi$ \emph{satisfiable} iff there is an assignment $\alpha\in\VarAss$ such that $\alpha\models \phi$.
 In such a case we will also say that $\phi$ is $\mathcal{F}$-satisfiable.
-By abuse of notation, we will use the symbol $\mathcal{F}$ to not only denote the function sorts, but also the \emph{theory}\TODO{theory vs. theory} $\mathcal{F}$ of $\mathcal{F}$-satisfiable formulas.
+By abuse of notation, we will use the symbol $\mathcal{F}$ to not only denote the function sorts, but also the \emph{theory} $\mathcal{F}$ of $\mathcal{F}$-satisfiable formulas.